 This scholarship, in the amount up to US$3,000, was first awarded during the academic year 2001-2002.
 It was created to honor the distinguished government service career of a founding member of the Performance Management Association, now known as the Former PMI College of Performance Management, and supports scholarly studies and scientific advancement in the fields of acquisition, program and project management.

 Application and Notification

 The Gaylord E. Christle Scholarship is open to any student enrolled in an accredited college or university, pursuing a bachelors, masters, or doctoral degree in acquisition management and/or project management.
-The scholarship will be awarded in the amount of US$3,000.
+The scholarship will be awarded in the amount up to US$3,000.

 About Gary Christle

 Mr. Gaylord E. (Gary) Christle was instrumental in the founding of the Performance Management Association(PMA) and encouraging it to expand its focus to make "earned value" management principles a cornerstone of project management.
 In this regard, he was the instigator of PMA’s eventual affiliation with the ProjectManagement Institute as the PMI College of Performance Management.
 He also transformed the annual Cost/Schedule Control Systems Conference from a small, commercially sponsored event, to a robust, international event sponsored by practitioner associations (PMI/CPM, NDIA and SCEA) and focused on Integrated Program Management.